wzoustanford/angle/README.md

 Welcome to **Angle MatrixRL**, an open-source reinforcement learning framework built for research and real-time system performance.
 This repo offers a clean, extensible, and reproducible codebase to train agents on **Atari**, **Retro**, and other classic environments using modern deep RL algorithms.

-note, we are working on moving code from priavte repo.
-So the structure isn't there yet. the open source project just started, stay tuned.
+note: the open source project is work in progress. thank you for your understanding
 ---

 ## Features

-- **RL algorithms towards State-of-the-art**: MuZero, EfficientZero, PPO, Agent57, R2D2, Rainbow, NEC,A2C,DQN and more.
+- **RL algorithms towards state-of-the-art**: MuZero, EfficientZero, PPO, Agent57, R2D2, Rainbow, NEC,A2C,DQN and more.
 - **towards real-world RL**: Towards industry grade efficiency.
 Components trusted by real-time production services.
 - **Multi-environment support**: Economic and financial data, Health data, Atari (ALE via Gymnasium), custom environments.
 - **Modular & extensible** design: Easily plug in new agents, models, and environments.